Home » DIY Tutorials » Dad’s lawn dethatcher tips and tricks {Best Lawn Series 1}

 |

-Today I am sharing my dad’s lawn dethatcher tips and tricks that won’t break the bank, which is part of our Best Lawn Series.
+Today I am sharing my dad’s DIY lawn dethatcher tips and tricks that won’t break the bank, which is part of our Best Lawn Series.
 What is a lawn dethatcher?
 It’s basically a tool that you add to the back of your lawn mower and it digs up all the dead grass, allowing new grass to grow once seeded.
-You can purchase an inexpensive tag along detacher like we have below and fix your grass quickly and easily.

 Is your lawn soil really hard, full of weeds and just overall tired looking?
-Check out our DIY lawn dethatching ideas.

 Lawn Dethatcher attached to lawn mower

 A lawn dethatcher and aerator (this is a great aerator) are the two must have yard tools if you want a lush green lawn.
+A tow behind lawn dethatcher or aerator will make your life so much easier vs renting one.

 This image above is from previous year (check out this post where I talked about the yard project killing me and the budget).
 We removed all the dead trees and brush and you can see the dead lawn.
 It was thick yellow dead grass and weeds.